Stamp duty on second homes and buy-to-let properties

-The stamp duty rates for second homes and buy-to-let properties vary, depending on price band.
-These are the rates as of April 2016:
+The Stamp Duty rates for second homes and buy-to-let properties vary, depending on price band.
+These are the rates until 31 March 2021.

-For example, if you’re buying a freehold property at £300,000, the stamp duty you’ll have to pay is:
+For example, if you’re buying a freehold property at £600,000, the Stamp Duty you’ll have to pay is:

 - Caravans, mobile homes or houseboats